Erim32/erim32/README.md

 Added the `Sun 28 July 2024`

-Last update on `Mon Mar 30 2026`
+Last update on `Tue Mar 31 2026`

-**276 day before 2027 ⏱** days before new years
+**275 day before 2027 ⏱** days before new years

-This README.md is updated with wickedness, ❤️
+This README.md is updated with pleasure, ❤️